Bernardine Monastery, Iziaslav: Iziaslav Children's Labor Colony

-– recounts one of the former prisoners in Izyaslav.
+– recounts one of the former prisoners in Iziaslav.

 In 1972, during excavation work, a treasure was found in the territory of the former monastery, which consisted of church utensils: gold bowls, silver trays, medallions, pendants, gold chains, plates, crosses with precious stones.
-Subsequently, the treasure was taken to the capital of the USSR Moscow.
+Subsequently, the treasure was taken to the capital of the USSR, Moscow.

 It is known that dissidents Petro Saranchuk, Serhiy Babich, Olexiy Murzhenko, Leonid Schreyer were in captivity at different times.
 The last two were released from prison only in 1987, four years before the collapse of the USSR.

 «I saw the faces of the prisoners of this camp. – Olexiy Murzhenko mentioned. – However, to say – saw the face, then to say nothing.
 It was a dream come true – like having a horrible, fantastic dream like Goffman's or Goya's Capriccio.
 We walked through the courtyards, a monastery in front of us; to the right of two hundred meters, was a two-story brick building, surrounded by a metal fence about two meters high.
 Behind this lattice stood there was a long bench of people in striped robes.
 As I later learned (though I guessed right away), they were prisoners "on the way to a сorrection", for which they were kept in an open barrack.
 Such privilege is possible after serving a third of the term.
 Other captives were held in locked cells.
 I was full of curiosity waiting for the meeting.
 At that moment, by my feelings, I was obviously very close to the pioneers, the great travelers of Miklouho-Maclay, Marco Polo or Livingston!!
 What kind of land are they, and who and who they are?
 What to expect from the upcoming meeting?
 And here the boat touched the bottom, the traveler goes ashore and slowly, embarrassingly goes towards the crowd of natives.
 He already distinguishes their faces ...
 Here are the first faces of the prisoners who fell into the lattice.
 They seemed strange to me.
 I thought it was stokers who threw coal in the fire in the firebox and went out to look at the stage.
 But here I go and see the same as if covered with coal dust, burned with fire, exhausted by the forced labor of the face.